ortalis97/garmin-ai-explorer/README.md

 💬 **Conversation History**: Full chat history with all your questions and answers

-📈 **Data Lake Stats**: Sidebar shows your data lake statistics at a glance
+📈 **Database Stats**: Sidebar shows your database statistics at a glance

 🔍 **SQL Transparency**: See the exact SQL query used for each answer (expandable)